femonofsky/capstone-udacity-project/README.md

 - Docker for building a ready-deploy application.
 - Kubernetes(AWS EKS), for automating deployment, scaling, and management of containerized applications.
-- CloudFormation, for Infrastructure IT automation.
+- CloudFormation, for Infrastructure IT automation of (Jenkins ,EKS server, Network)
 - Jenkins, for automatic integrations and deployments(CI/CD).
 - Rolling Deployment is used by Kubernetes to deploy the app.